 Ulnar collateral ligament damage: an injury of the young

 Injuries affecting the medial elbow are common in overhead throwing sports such as baseball pitchers, and javelin throwers(1).
-The ulnar collateral ligament (UCL) is the primary stabiliser of the medial elbow joint and if injury presents, it can become a career threatening injury in a throwing sport.
-Treatment can be conservative but in some situations reconstructive surgery is indicated.
+The ulnar collateral ligament (UCL) is the primary stabilizer of the medial elbow joint and if injury presents, it can become a career-threatening injury in a throwing sport.
+Treatment can be conservative but in some situations, reconstructive surgery is indicated.

 Table 1: UCL injury and age